emirtarik/darker-side-of-observation/README.md

 ## Acknowledgments

-We would like to acknowledge Emir Dakin and Constance Frohly, the main research assistants responsible for the code, methodology, and experiment design, for their significant contributions to this project.
+We would like to acknowledge Constance Frohly and Emir Dakin, the research assistants responsible for the code, methodology, and experiment design, for their significant contributions to this project.